Dreams of the Deep

 “A freighter scrapping out near Hygiea.
 Breck bought what they had.”

-The woman, her name was Dahl or something close to it, worked efficiently.
-She had a tremor in her left hand that didn’t slow her down.
-She compensated for it automatically, her right hand picking up the motion her left dropped.
+“Dahl,” she said.
+She had a tremor in her left hand that didn’t slow her down, her right hand picking up the motion her left dropped.

 He found Koss in the junction corridor, directing two people reinforcing a hatch seal while monitoring a pressure readout on her portable.
 She saw him and her face did the math before he spoke.